Manuel Margot: Minor leagues

-Margot played for the Low A Greenville Drive of the South Atlantic League in 2014.
+Margot played for the Low-A Greenville Drive of the South Atlantic League in 2014.
 In his first 99 games at Greenville, he posted a .282/.362/.418 line with 10 home runs and 45 runs batted in, while leading the Drive with 105 hits and 61 runs scored, and the Red Sox organization with 39 stolen bases.
-As a result, he was promoted to High A Salem Red Sox of the Carolina League on August 15.
+As a result, he was promoted to High-A Salem Red Sox of the Carolina League on August 15.
 In 2014, Margot hit .340/.356/.560 in just 18 games for Salem, combining for a .293/.356/.462 line with 12 homers and 59 RBI in 115 contests in the two stints.
 Besides, he led the Sox minors system with 42 stolen bases.
 It was just the latest part in what was a very solid season in the organization despite his youth.
 As such, he climbed from No. 11 to No. 4 in the MLB.com Top 20 Boston Red Sox Prospects list.

 In 2015, Margot improved his slash line up to .282/.321/.420 through 46 games with Salem, and earned a promotion to the Double-A Portland Sea Dogs in the midseason.
 His five triples were tied for third-most in the Carolina League, while his 20 steals in 25 attempts ranked fourth in the circuit at the time of his promotion.
 Soon after, MLB.com announced that he would be member of the World Team in the Futures Game prior to the Major League All-Star Game.
 Margot then posted a combined .271/.326/.419 batting line with 25 extra bases and 19 steals over 109 games played for the Sea Dogs.
 During the Sea Dogs annual Field of Dream Fan Appreciation Game at Hadlock Field, he hit for the cycle and drove in a season-high five runs as the Sea Dogs topped the New Britain Rock Cats, 10–5, becoming the first ever Portland player to hit a cycle at Hadlock Field.

 San Diego Padres

 On November 13, 2015, the San Diego Padres acquired Margot, Javier Guerra, Carlos Asuaje, and Logan Allen from the Red Sox for Craig Kimbrel.
 On November 19, 2015, the Padres added Margot to their 40-man roster to protect him from the Rule 5 draft.

 Margot began the 2016 season with the Triple-A El Paso Chihuahuas, where he played in 124 games, including 117 starts in center field.
 He batted .304 with 6 home runs and a .777 OPS.
-The Padres promoted him to the major leagues on September 21, 2016.

-Major league career
+Major leagues

-San Diego Padres

-In his September, 2016, call up, Margot played in 10 games, including seven starts in center field and one in right.
+The Padres promoted Margot to the major leagues for the first time on September 21, 2016.
+Margot made his major league debut as a pinch runner and defensive replacement the same day, against the Arizona Diamondbacks.
+He recorded his first MLB hit on a single to center field off Derek Law of the San Francisco Giants on September 24.
+In his debut season, Margot played in 10 games, including seven starts in center field and one in right.
+He had nine hits in 37 at-bats.